renatovfreitas/BusinessAnalysis/README.md

 # BusinessAnalysis
-This project was created to analyze the performance of a retail business in the sector of agricultural machinery, parts and services.
+This project was created to analyze the performance of a retail business in the sector of agricultural machinery, parts and services located in Brazil.

 Data Sources: